 How to apply

-Candidates are required to complete a personal statement of no more than 1,000 words outlining their experience and suitability for the position as part of the application process.
-Short-listed candidates will also be required to attend interview and apply for the MSc programme before any appointment is made.
+Candidates are required to complete a personal statement of no more than 1,000 words outlining their interest and experience of their chosen area of interest and proposed research ideas as part of the application process.
+Short-listed candidates will also be required to attend an interview and successfully apply for the MSc programme before any appointment is confirmed.

-When completing their personal statement, applicants are encouraged to consult the Everton Veterans Hub website.
+When completing their personal statement, applicants are encouraged to consult the Health and Wellbeing pages of the Everton in the Community website.

 You may also wish to read about the longstanding partnership between Edge Hill University and Everton in the Community.